ananishimoto/ann-monamie-server/README.md

-# Ann Monamie Server code
+# Ann Monamie Server

-This is the file with the routes and Database relations for Ann Monamie Client project.
-Check the full read me on this link:
+This is the file with the routes and Database relations/seeders for Ann Monamie Client project.
+Check the full description on this link:

 https://github.com/ananishimoto/ann-monamie-client